Compact Online Reference Encyclopedia (CORE)

 At the request of the Interstate Compact for Adult Offender Supervision’s (“ICAOS”) Executive Committee, and following a roundtable discussion with various ICAOS stakeholders, the following legal analysis has been prepared to serve as a resource…

-Of the powers of the Commission, none is more unique and all encompassing than its rulemaking authority.
-The rules promulgated by the Commission have the force and effect of statutory law within member states and therefore must be given full effect by all…
+Among the powers of the Commission, its rulemaking authority is the most distinctive and far-reaching.
+The rules established by the Commission carry the force of statutory law within member states and must be fully enforced by all state agencies and…

 Under the rules of the Commission, a state is not specifically obligated to provide counsel in circumstances of revocation or retaking.
-However, particularly with regard to revocation proceedings, a state should provide counsel to an indigent offender if…
+However, particularly with regard to revocation proceedings, a state should provide counsel to an indigent supervised…

 I. Overview For this policy, the definition of a survey is the gathering of information through questionnaires, interviews, etc., to make inferences about a sample, population, or process.
 The ICAOS national office serves as the Commission’s survey…

-Offenders will sometimes allege that officers were negligent in carrying out their duties under the Compact.
+Supervised individuals will sometimes allege that officers were negligent in carrying out their duties under the Compact.
 For example, in Grayson v.
 Kansas, No. 06-2375-KHV, 2007 WL 1259990, at *1 (D. Kan.
 Apr.
-30, 2007), a probationer transferred under the Compact…
+30, 2007), a probationer transferred under…

-Privacy Policy Interstate Compact Offender Tracking System Version 4.0 Approved 04/23/2009 Revised on 4/05/2022 1.0 Statement of Purpose The goal of establishing and maintaining the ICOTS is to further the following purposes of the Commission:…
+Privacy Policy Interstate Compact Offender Tracking System Version 5.0 Approved 04/23/2009 Revised on 3/20/2024 1.0 Statement of Purpose The goal of establishing and maintaining the ICOTS is to further the following purposes of the Commission:…

 Waiver of Formal Extradition Proceedings

-Transfers fall into one of two categories, (1) mandatory acceptance and (2) discretionary acceptance.
-The authority to place an offender outside the state rests exclusively with the sending state.
+Transfers are classified into two categories, (1) mandatory acceptance and (2) discretionary acceptance.
+The authority to transfer a supervised individual to another state lies solely with the sending state.
 See Rule 3.101.
-The offender has no constitutional right…
+The supervised individual does…

 Courts and paroling authorities have wide latitude in imposing conditions.
-Generally, a condition imposed as a part of probation or parole must be reasonably related to the underlying offense, promote offender rehabilitation, not unreasonably impinge on…
+Generally, a condition imposed as a part of probation or parole must be reasonably related to the underlying offense, promote the individual’s rehabilitation, not unreasonably…

-(a) An offender subject to retaking that may result in a revocation shall be afforded the opportunity for a probable cause hearing before a neutral and detached hearing officer in or reasonably near the place where the alleged violation occurred. (b) No…
+(a) A supervised individual subject to retaking that may result in a revocation shall be afforded the opportunity for a probable cause hearing before a neutral and detached hearing officer in or reasonably near the place where the alleged violation…

-The courts have defined the relationship between sending state and receiving state officials as an agency relationship.
-Courts recognize that in supervising out-of-state offenders the receiving state acts on behalf of and as an agent of the sending state…
+The courts have defined the relationship between the sending state and receiving state officials as an agency relationship.
+Courts recognize that in supervising out-of-state supervised individuals the receiving state acts on behalf of and as an agent of…

-An offender convicted of a new conviction in the receiving state forming the basis for retaking is not entitled to further hearings, the conviction being conclusive as to the status of the offender’s violations of supervision and the right of the sending…
+A supervised individual convicted of a new conviction in the receiving state forming the basis for retaking is not entitled to further hearings, the conviction being conclusive as to the status of the individual’s violations of supervision and the right…

-If the offender is entitled to a probable cause hearing, Rule 5.108(d) defines the offender’s basic rights.
+Rule 5.108(d) defines the supervised individual’s basic rights for a probable cause hearing.
 However, each state may have procedural variations.
-Therefore, to the extent that a hearing officer is unclear on the application of due process…
+Therefore, to the extent that a hearing officer is unclear on the application of due process procedures in a…

 Rule 5.108(e) requires the receiving state to prepare a written report of the hearing within 10 business days and to transmit the report along with any evidence or record from the hearing to the sending state.
-The report must contain (1) the time, date…
+The report must contain (1) the time, date,…

 Published November 1, 2013 The ICAOS Executive Committee has requested this ‘white paper’ resulting from several recent cases in which courts, prosecuting attorneys, and probation and parole officers have apparently lacked awareness or ignored the…